ajanicij/hashnode-code/2023-10-22-watch/hello-curses/README.md

 In the [previous episode](https://ajanicij.hashnode.dev/mini-version-of-ls-implemented-in-rust), we developed a minimal ls command implemented in Rust.
-In this episode we are starting to work on a Rust implementation of Linux command watch:
+In this episode, we are starting to work on a Rust implementation of the Linux command watch:

 ```
 NAME